Parchive

 [+] Until the 1970s, this was a state park and contained the actual Williams house.
 After the state park was closed due to budget constraints, the cabin burned.

-Williams most likely was not the crown prince of France, despite numerous provocative coincidences.
-He was instrumental in bringing the Oneida community to Wisconsin.
+historical marker Williams most was almost certainly not the crown prince of France, despite numerous provocative coincidences.
+He was instrumental in bringing the Oneida community to Wisconsin. sognbird sign

 [+] View from the park shelter, 2005.